 useWeights if TRUE, analysis uses heteroskedastic error estimates from voom().
-Value is ignored unless exprObj is an EList() from voom() or weightsMatrix is specified weightsMatrix matrix the same dimension as exprObj with observation-level weights from control control settings for lmer()
+Value is ignored unless exprObj is an EList() from voom() or weightsMatrix is specified weightsMatrix matrix the same dimension as expr0bj with observation-level weights from voom().
+Used only if useWeights is TRUE control control settings for lmer()